 In 2010, the HFBR was disconnected from the 100-meter stack and a new HFBR exhaust system was installed in 2011.
-Consistent with the HFBR Long-Term Surveillance and Maintenance Manual, prior to scheduled surveillance and maintenance activities, air samples are collected from outside the HFBR confinement using an ANSI-compliant emissions monitoring system consisting of a silica gel cartridge, pump, and totalizer.
-The samples are collected once a month and analyzed off site for tritium to ensure that air quality within the building is acceptable to permit staff entry.
+Consistent with the HFBR Long-Term Surveillance Program, air samples are collected from outside the HFBR confinement using an ANSI-compliant emissions monitoring system consisting of a silica gel cartridge, pump, and totalizer.
+The exhaust air sampling occurs for three to four weeks a month and the collected sample is analyzed offsite for tritium to ensure that air quality within the building is acceptable to permit staffentry.